SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 c) OR match on an existing source AND
 d) add a page number citation for the name being imported

-I added source page numbers using TW Task `Citations by Source`

-#### Simplest Basic Checklist
-This dataset inserts a genus and 5 species in that genus.
-  - It was used to upload names into an empty database.
-  - Import `Settings` DID NOT MATTER IN THIS USE CASE (see SANDWORM 07, 08)

-#### A New Genus with many new species

-One simple version (derived from Plazi Treatment Bank) One version with a few more fields (same Plazi Treatment source file to start with) An added feature / benefit of using this format is that Plazi has generated all (most of) the necessary identifiers for the upload to work.
-So, if you have names to upload, it can pay to check Plazi Treatment Bank to see if they have parsed the names of interest from publication literature.

-(columns modified ...)
-(if you add what's needed, still to note that not all Plazi fields are uploaded ...)
+Meanwhile, you can use `Citations by Source` to add source page numbers in TW.

 #### Bryozoa names from a website
 In this example set, we started with names we could see on the web (bryozoa.net) for the [year 2008](http://bryozoa.net/annual/taxa2008.html).

 #### More Complex Checklists

 Delving into more complex scenarios (synonyms for example) here are some examples for you to look at as you plan your name upload strategy.
-Note that in these datasets, the names existed in a source database.
+Note that [in these datasets](https://github.com/SpeciesFileGroup/taxonworks/tree/development/spec/files/import_datasets/checklists), the names existed in a source database.
 So the identifiers were from their own database.
+This set of upload test files comes from work done by the developer who wrote the `Checklist` Importer code.

 #### Source data from Checklist Bank
+[See recent work](https://github.com/speciesfilegroup/taxonworks/issues/3658) to show how you can use / modify datasets from Checklist Bank for importing in to Taxonworks.

 ---

 ### Occurrence Data

 To upload occurrence data, TW offers the ability to use a DwC Archive file format. _For occurrences, the importer is presently limited to vouchered specimen data records._